Uridine phosphorylase

-Thus, the two substrates of this enzyme are uridine and phosphate, whereas its two products are uracil and alpha-D-ribose 1-phosphate.
+Uridine phosphorylase is an enzyme that catalyzes a phosphorolysis reaction which converts the pyrimidine nucleotide, uridine, into uracil, by cleavage of the α-D-ribose 1-phosphate sugar unit:

+This is part of a salvage pathway that allows the organisms in which the enzyme occurs to recycle the nucleotide into its component parts.
+The enzyme has been characterised in Escherichia coli and humans.

 This enzyme belongs to the family of glycosyltransferases, specifically the pentosyltransferases.
 The systematic name of this enzyme class is uridine:phosphate alpha-D-ribosyltransferase.
 Other names in common use include pyrimidine phosphorylase, UrdPase, UPH, and UPase.
-This enzyme participates in pyrimidine metabolism.